He Named Me Malala: Production

 Walter F. Parkes and Laurie MacDonald produced the film through Imagenation Abu Dhabi FZ along with Participant Media.

 Release

-Fox Searchlight Pictures acquired the US rights to the film on March 31, 2015, while StudioCanal would release the film in France.
+In March 2015, Fox Searchlight Pictures acquired distribution rights to the film worldwide excluding French-speaking territories, where StudioCanal would release the film.

 The film premiered at the Telluride Film Festival on September 4, 2015, and received a theatrical release in the United States on October 2.
 On June 18, 2015, National Geographic announced they had acquired broadcasting rights to the film and will air the film in 171 countries in 45 languages.
 In Pakistan, Geo News broadcast the film, which was dubbed in Urdu language by family of Yousafzai.

 He Named Me Malala was released on DVD on December 15, 2015.

 Reception

 Box office

 He Named Me Malala opened theatrically in the United States on October 2, 2015 and earned $60,884 in its opening weekend, ranking number 43 in the United States box office.
 The following week the film expanded from 4 to 446 screens, earning an estimated $685,000.
 As of October 25, 2015, the film's domestic total stands at $1,978,146.
 The film began its international rollout on October 22 in Germany where it grossed $29,880 fin 71 screens for a 25th place spot.
 It opened Austria a day later, where it debuted with $4,765 from 11 screens.
 As of October 25, 2015, the film's domestic total stands at $1,978,146 and the international total is $34,644, giving the film a worldwide gross of $2,012,790.